hheng9/Crowdfunding-ETL/README.md

 ![crowdfunding_db_relationships](https://user-images.githubusercontent.com/118647523/216477150-99d2d509-baff-435f-9961-19619fe02291.png)

-Combining, filtering, dropping, and organizing will narrow down the specified information as seen below.
-We write the code through jupyter notebook to pull the remaining columns listed backer_id, cf_id, names, and emails.
+To narrow down the information we use Jupyter notebook and Python code to extract and transform the information requested.
+After performing code we generate the remaining columns listed backer_id, cf_id, names, and emails.

 ![Dev1](https://user-images.githubusercontent.com/118647523/216477173-46832eac-cf6e-47e8-a9b4-aafcd3201206.png)

+As seen below we format the same dataset by splitting the names for better viewing and convert the data types.
+By creating the necessary dataframe we then can export the data into a CSV file which become ready to load into postgreSQL.

 ![Dev2](https://user-images.githubusercontent.com/118647523/216477186-174d66ef-2ee5-4e95-976a-3f5330dff200.png)

 ![Dev3](https://user-images.githubusercontent.com/118647523/216477196-a17c5608-0ecb-42c1-86c2-efd97a1fc52d.png)